 For clients that prioritize growth and appreciation for their portfolio, Guild manages Global Growth accounts.
-Guild employs strategies that in some respects are the same as for its Global Aggressive Growth accounts, including concentrating investments from time to time, investing in U.S. and foreign equity and debt securities including securities of companies in developing or emerging markets, acquiring precious metals securities, currency trading, and short selling; however, for the Global Growth accounts, Guild typically does not utilize leverage or borrowing, nor does Guild typically engage in options trading.
+Guild employs strategies including concentrating investments from time to time, investing in U.S. and foreign equity and debt securities including securities of companies in developing or emerging markets, acquiring precious metals-related securities, currency trading, and hedging; however, for the Global Growth accounts, Guild typically does not utilize leverage or borrowing, nor does Guild typically engage in options trading.

 Global Growth annual management fees can be tiered, such as 1.50% per annum on the first \$1,000,000 of net asset value, and then 1.00% on the amounts exceeding the first \$1,000,000 of portfolio value, or they can be a fixed percent.
-The typical minimum annual fee for this type of account is \$5,000.
+The typical minimum annual fee for this type of account is \$5,000; however, fee minimums can be negotiated.

-For this management style, some clients are referred to Guild by an affiliate of a large foreign bank who serves as custodian for such clients' accounts, and in that case Guild's management fees are based on the total Guild assets domiciled with such custodian, rather than the size of each individual account managed by Guild.
-Clients using that custodian pay an asset-based fee to the custodian, rather than paying commissions on each securities trade.
-Guild's fees for such accounts are 1.5% of the first million dollars of assets domiciled with this custodian and 1% of total assets in excess of one million dollars.
+For this management style, some clients are referred to Guild by RBC Wealth Management, who serves as custodian for such clients' accounts.
+In the RBC Wealth Management growth accounts' case, Guild's management fee rate is calculated on the total Global Growth account assets domiciled with such custodian, rather than the size of each individual account managed by Guild.
+Clients using RBC Wealth Management as their custodian pay an asset-based fee to the custodian, rather than paying commissions on each securities trade.
+Guild's fees for such accounts are 1.5% of the first million dollars of Global Growth account assets domiciled with this custodian and 1% of total assets in excess of one million dollars.

 The annual management fee in the Guild Global Growth accounts will be billed in four installments based on the net asset value of the portfolio.
-The initial management fee will be based on the initial asset value of the account and will cover the fee the period from the initial valuation date to the last day of the third full month after Guild commences management of the account.
+The initial management fee will be based on the initial asset value of the account and will cover the fee for the period from the initial valuation date to the last day of the third full month after Guild commences management of the account.
 Subsequent management fee billings will occur each three-month period thereafter based on the net asset value on the last day of the prior billing period.

 Prorated rebates of unearned fees will be calculated and returned to the client if the client terminates the account before the end of a fiscal year or billing period.
-If there are additions to the account or withdrawals from the account during a billing period, time weighted calculations will be made to determine if there are any additional administrative fees due to Guild (in the case of additions to the account), or rebates from Guild to the client (in the case of significant withdrawals from the account).
+If there are significant additions to the account or withdrawals from the account during a billing period, time weighted calculations will be made to determine if there are any additional administrative fees due to Guild (in the case of additions to the account), or rebates from Guild to the client (in the case of significant withdrawals from the account).